Lațcu of Moldavia: Life

 Charles IV, Holy Roman Emperor signed a deed in Wrocław on 14 March 1372, declaring that he acknowledged the rights of Louis I of Hungary in Hungary, Poland and other countries, including Moldavia.
 The exact reasons of Charles's act are unknown;.
 Historian J. Sýkora theorizes that Lațcu had sought an alliance against the Hungarian monarch with Charles IV, Holy Roman Emperor.
 The Romanian historian Victor Spinei argues that Lațcu took advantage of his peaceful relations with Louis I by expanding his authority towards the Black Sea coasts in the 1370s.
 In contrast with him, Ioan-Aurel Pop suggests that Louis I prepared an expedition against Lațcu in 1374.

 The exact date of his death is unknown.
 He died either around 1374 or in 1375.
 Lațcu was interred in the Orthodox monastery at Rădăuți alongside his father.
 Little information is known of the events that directly followed his death.
-According to the 15th-century Lithuanian-Ruthenian Chronicle, the Vlachs elected a Lithuanian prince, George Koriatovich, voivode, according to some historians at an unspecified date.
+According to the 15th-century Lithuanian-Ruthenian Chronicle, the Vlachs elected a prince, George Koriatovich, voivode, according to some historians at an unspecified date.
 Other stated that George became ruled a part of Moldavia in 1374.

 According to historian A. Boldur Lațcu's daughter Anastasia married to George Koriatovich and their children were Iuga Ologul and Anna, wife of Alexander I of Moldavia.
 This hypothesis was widely criticized as were not based on sources.
 In fact, Anastasia married Roman I of Moldavia, and had a son together, Alexander I of Moldavia.